plotly/rasterly/README.md

 ```

 * parquet file:
-Parquet files can provide efficient data compression for large datasets.
+Apache Parquet is a column-oriented, open-source format which offers efficient data compression.
 There are a few options in R for importing Parquet data.
 One of these is the [`arrow`](https://cran.r-project.org/web/packages/arrow/index.html) package, now available on CRAN.

 The package must build Apache Arrow first, so it may take a few minutes to install the first time around.